codingMustache/codingMustache/README.md

 ## Joke of the Day

-Someone asked me, what's the ninth letter of the alphabet?
-It was a complete guess, but I was right.
+Why did the tomato blush?
+Because it saw the salad dressing.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+What does GHz stand for?
- 1. Java
+ 1. Gigahotz
- 2. C++
+ 2. Gigahetz
- 3. Solaris OS
+ 3. Gigahatz
- 4. Python
+ 4. Gigahertz

 <details>
   <summary>Answer</summary>
-  Java
+  Gigahertz
 </details>